- New Zealand

 South Africa, a country of incredible natural wealth, is known for its beauty and the complete contrast of its different regions.
 From cosmopolitan cities that live to the rhythm of a vibrant culture, to museums and historic sites that will help you to travel through South Africa’s history.

 This coastal town, nested in the KwaZulu-Natal province, is in the eastern part of South Africa and is the third largest city in the country.
-Known as a multicultural city with colonial, Zulu, African, British and Indian influences, Durban was rehabilitated for the FIFA World Cup in 2010 with new infrastructure and services that gave the inhabitants even more facilities and amenities.
+Known as a multicultural city with colonial, Zulu, African, British and Indian influences, Durban was rehabilitated for the FIFA World Cup in 2010 with new infrastructure and services that gave its inhabitants greater facilities and amenities.

 The city of Durban offers visitors various modes of transport.
 These include:

 - Tourist Bus: Travellers can take one of the three bus lines of the company People Mover which run through the main tourist sites.
 Departures takes place every 15 minutes between 5.00 am and 10.00 pm.
 The price of a single ticket is 5.50 ZAR and a day ticket costs 16 ZAR.

 - Bus: Public transport in the Durban city is provided by the companies Durban Transport bus and Mynah.

 - Taxis: Metered taxis are considered a more reliable and actually less expensive option.

 - Rickshaw: Tourists particularly appreciate this fun means of locomotion!